GeForceLegend/Minecraft-3D-Default/README.md

 - Optifine self-illuminating textures(not support 1.8);

-- Texture bug fix for default models(won't work correctly when using without Optifine)
+- Texture bug fix for default models(This won't work correctly when using without Optifine in Optifine edition.
+Please choose no-Optifine edition when you are not using Optifine.)

 - More features are coming soom.